Chocolate Pumpkin Muffins: Nutrition Filled and Cow Milk Free

 Now that we have some experience with just how really good these muffins are I'm thinking about the holidays and what great little gifts they could be.

-Now that I'm thinking this through I'm seeing several possibilities.
+In thinking this through I'm seeing several lovely gifting possibilities.
 If you come up with a unique way to present them as a gift write a hub about it and let me know so I can link it to this one.

 Breakfast Muffins of a Different Sort